jagjot93/ec2/README.md

+**Terraform version**

+[root@ip-172-31-16-187 terraform]# terraform version Terraform v1.0.0
+on linux_amd64
++ provider registry.terraform.io/hashicorp/aws v3.75.0

+Your version of Terraform is out of date!
+The latest version is 1.1.7.
+You can update by downloading from https://www.terraform.io/downloads.html

-The Key pair 'terraform' was manually created using the console and only passed in the 'ec2.tf' file.
+**The Key pair 'terraform' was manually created using the console and only passed in the 'ec2.tf' file.

-We have imported the VPC and subnet into the terraform using the commands below:
+**We have imported the VPC and subnet into the terraform using the commands below:

 [root@ip-172-31-16-187 terraform]# terraform init